sbl/SBLReactiveLocation/README.md

 # SBLReactiveLocation

-A reactive wrapper around the `CLLocationManager` of CoreLocation.
+A ReactiveCocoa based wrapper around the `CLLocationManager` of CoreLocation.
 The implementation tries to stay as close as possible to the original `CLLocationManager` implementation while exposing the updates that are traditionally handled by a `CLLocationManagerDelegate` as `RACSignals`.